lindenb/jvarkit/docs/XContaminations.md

     -ov, --output-vcf
       output results as a vcf file; only is --sample option is set.
       Default: false
+    -R, --reference
+      For reading CRAM.
+Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
     -sample, --sample, --sample-only
       Just use sample's name.
 Don't use lane/flowcell/etc... data.
       Default: false